-How to set cronjob for WP Multisite and fix missed schedule issue across the network?
+How to set a CRON job for WordPress Multisite and fix missed schedule issue across the network?

-To reduce CPU usage and get tasks executed no matter whether there are hits on the blog or not we should replace WP cron with server cron.
+To reduce CPU usage and get tasks executed no matter, whether there are hits on the blog or not, we should replace WordPress Multisite CRON with real CRON.

-Here in details how we did it for single install.
+Here I described in details how to do this for single install.

-For Multisite the steps are similar except that we need to trigger cron on every single site of the network because they works independently as you remember.
+The steps for Multisite are pretty similar, except that we need to trigger CRON on every single site of the network (because they work independently, as you remember).

-- Disable WordPress cron across whole network in
+1. Disable WordPress CRON across the whole network in

-- We will trigger publishing on every site with aid of foreach loop.
-Create
+2. We will trigger publishing on every site with the help of foreach loop.

-trigger.phpin the same directory.
-I have this awesome wrapper for doing bulk actions network wide.
-It has saved me loads of time with WP MU.
+I have this awesome wrapper for doing bulk actions in WordPress Multisite, which has saved me loads of time.
 Let it work for you too:

 So we just place this piece of code after the line